Food safety Medical Marijuana

 The initial startup cost will include a $425 plan review application fee and a $425 initial food license fee.
 Thereafter, food licenses are renewed annually at $335.

 If you will be a medical marijuana dispensary please fill out the plan review application located here.
-On page 3 under type of operation select "Other" and write Medical Marijuana Dispensary.

 If you will be a medical marijuana processor please fill out the plan review application located here.